2024 Vijayawada floods: Budameru Bund Restoration

 Budameru Bund restoration was commenced, which had suffered multiple breaches, leading to widespread devastation.
 The restoration process involved immediate measures to plug the breaches in the Budameru Diversion Channel (BDC), with significant support from local authorities, the Water Resources Department, and the Indian Army.
-To prevent future incidents, an additional layer of the bund was constructed with a gap of 4 meters, filled with black cotton soil, and reinforced using concrete mettle and geotextile technology.
+To prevent future incidents, an additional layer of the bund was constructed with a gap of 4 meters, filled with black cotton soil, and reinforced using concrete metal and geotextile technology.
 Despite the challenges of heavy seepage in the repaired areas, the authorities successfully fortified the bund, shifting their focus to expanding Kolleru outlets to ensure the safe drainage of surplus water.
 The restoration efforts included increasing the height of the Budameru Bund as a precautionary measure.

 Despite challenges like heavy seepage in the repaired areas, the authorities successfully fortified the bund and shifted their focus to expanding Kolleru outlets to ensure the effective drainage of surplus water.
 Restoration efforts also included increasing the height of the Budameru Bund as a precautionary measure.
 As part of a broader flood management strategy, Operation Budameru was launched to explore alternative solutions for increasing the discharge capacity in the event of flash floods and cloudbursts, as well as to remove encroachments.
 This initiative also involves enhancing the flood discharge capacity of the diversion channel, constructing a 20 TMC ft reservoir downstream of the Pulichintala project, and conducting a clean-up drive to remove fish tanks and restore the contours of Kolleru.
 A comprehensive survey was planned to identify and remove encroachments along the river, aiming to mitigate future risks and protect the region from similar disasters.